 “We had designed one learning experience around the value of noticing and another on ambiguity, and we felt a connection.
 Both were intuitive things designers deal with or practice all the time, but are generally not taught in a formal way.
 We asked ourselves, “What other intuitive skills do designers have that make them better designers?
 Skills that develop through practice or are inherent in the design process and collaboration?”

 Picking the five wasn’t a scientific process.
 We brainstormed, voted, and landed on negotiation, metaphors and critique to round out the five.”

-Almost a decade after earning my BA in English, and a few years after encountering “Teaching For, Of, and About Thinking,” I used my skills in close reading and careful observations of texts to create a new humanities course for the 7th and 8th grade students in my district’s middle school.
-The curriculum was based upon: close viewing/noticing–practiced through trips to our local college’s art museum), ambiguity–practiced through participation in classroom discussions where the answers to questions were uncertain (see The Touchstones Discussion Project), negotiation–engaged in through project based learning where students had to make crucial decisions on their own, metaphor– practiced through numerous exercises with poetic texts (see School Arts, April 2015, page 40–41), and critique through self and peer criteria determination and project evaluation.
+Almost a decade after earning my BA in English, and a few years after encountering “Teaching For, Of, and About Thinking,” I used my skills in close reading and careful observations of texts to create a new humanities course for the 7th- and 8th-grade students in my district’s middle school.
+The curriculum was based on: close viewing/noticing–practiced through trips to our local college’s art museum; ambiguity–practiced through participation in projects as well as classroom discussions where the answers to questions were uncertain (see The Touchstones Discussion Project); negotiation–engaged in through project based learning where students had to make crucial decisions on their own; metaphor– practiced through numerous exercises with poetic texts (see School Arts, April 2015, page 40–41); and critique through self and peer criteria determination and project evaluation.
 Barely five years into that curriculum’s evolution, I realized my students were engaging in design thinking.

-If we are to prepare students for a world where many of them will have jobs not even created yet, where ambiguity and uncertainties are the realities of their days, and where finding problems adds as much value as solving them, one could hardly think of a more appropriate method for education than design thinking.
+If we are to prepare students for a world where ambiguity and uncertainties are the realities of their days, and where finding problems adds as much value as solving them, one could hardly think of a more appropriate method for education than design thinking.